-It's the #1 beer-drinking holiday (take that, Super Bowl), and in 2016 we spent $6.77 billion dollars on food, $324 million on fireworks displays and $4.4 million on imported flags.
+It’s the #1 beer-drinking holiday (take that, Super Bowl), and in past years we spent $6.77 billion dollars on food, $324 million on fireworks displays and $4.4 million on imported flags.
 We also ate 150 million hot dogs and bought 190 million pounds of beef.

 For businesses whose target market might be buying something around Independence day, your ears should be perking up right about now.

-The best way to take advantage of the Fourth of July buying market is a contest, and this article will give you everything you need to get rolling while you still have time - 4 contest examples and 25 creative Fourth of July contest ideas.
+The best way to take advantage of the Fourth of July buying market is a contest, and this article will give you everything you need to get rolling while you still have time – 4 contest examples, 25 creative Fourth of July contest ideas, and 13 prize ideas.

 Let’s get rolling!